mycoboco/beluga/README.md

 #### How to install

-`INSTALL.md` explains how to build and install the libraries.
+`INSTALL.md` explains how to build and install the package.
 For the copyright issues, see the accompanying `LICENSE.md` file.